-If you are having trouble connecting via WiFi, it could be due to interference from other wireless devices, which we cover fully here.
+If you are having trouble connecting via WiFi, Virgin Media WiFi not working could be due to interference from other wireless devices, which we cover fully here.

 If you have a red light displayed for more than 30 seconds, this could be due to an issue with your Virgin Media WiFi hub.

-If you are using a phone line for internet connection, make sure that the power socket is working or that there’s no voltage warning light on when powering up the Hub.
+If you are using a phone line for your connection, make sure that the power socket is working or that there’s no voltage warning light on when powering up the Hub.

 WiFi Range is not as good as you think – Virgin Media customers are constantly complaining about the WiFi router not reaching their entire home.

 If you have put your WiFi router in an area that is not blocked off and it is clear from any obstructions, you will need to decide on whether or not it is time for a WiFi extender or repeater.

 If you really feel like splurging out and spending money on a decent WiFi mesh system then you should consider one of these systems below.

 Virgin Media is not the only broadband provider that’s bandwidth cannot handle dozens of devices at once.
-If you have a large family with many different gadgets, laptops and tablets in use simultaneously then your internet speeds will get very slow.
+If you have a large family with many different gadgets, laptops and tablets in use simultaneously then your speeds will get very slow.

 This is because there is only so much traffic that can flow through your connection, much like water flowing through a pipe.
-The pipe ultimately decides how much water can flow through it, and the analogy applies to your internet connection as well.
+The pipe ultimately decides how much water can flow through it, and the analogy applies to your connection as well.

-What it means is that you may notice that your internet connection has slowed down considerably in recent months, or even days as a result of heavy traffic flow on the network.
+What it means is that you may notice that your connection has slowed down considerably in recent months, or even days as a result of heavy traffic flow on the network.

 Many people think this is because their ISP’s service is going downhill but actually it’s because there are way too many devices connected to your home WiFi.
-If this is the case then you need to upgrade your internet connection.
+If this is the case then you need to upgrade your connection.

 Virgin Media pricing is available in many different tiers, so it isn’t inherently expensive.
-If you think you are paying too much for your internet then try to shop around and see what is available in your area.
+If you think you are paying too much then try to shop around and see what is available in your area.
 You never know, there might be some great deals out there that you don’t know about.